What is an Industrial Battery: Definition, Types, Components & Applications

 Lithium-Ion Batteries

-Composition and Applications: Comprising a lithium compound as the electrode material, these batteries are commonly used in mobile devices, electric vehicles, and increasingly in industrial applications requiring high power outputs and longevity.
+Lithium-ion (Li-ion) batteries are popular in modern applications due to their high energy density and low maintenance requirements.
+Comprising a lithium compound as the electrode material, lithium batteries are commonly used in mobile devices, electric vehicles, and increasingly in industrial applications requiring high power outputs and longevity.

 Pros